vuejs/vue-router/README.md

 ## Changelog

-Details changes for each release are documented in the [release notes](https://github.com/vuejs/vue-router/releases).
+Details changes for each release are documented in the [`CHANGELOG.md file`](https://github.com/vuejs/vue-router/blob/dev/CHANGELOG.md).

 ## Stay In Touch